When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Experiments

-\paragraph{Accuracy and Calibration performance (Q1)}
+\paragraph{Accuracy and calibration performance (Q1)}

-We evaluate all baselines, \model and its variants for the datasets described in Section \ref{sec:expt} over 5 independent runs.
-We report the average CRPS and IS scores across all levels hierarchy in Table \ref{tab:tab1} and standard error in Appendix.
-We observe that \model significantly outperforms all baselines in CRPS score by 41\%-88\% and IS by 14\%-550\%.
+We evaluate all baselines, \model and its variants for all the datasets over 5 independent runs.
+The average scores across all levels hierarchy are shown in Tables \ref{tab:tab1}. \model significantly outperforms all baselines in MAPE score by 13\%.
+It also outperforms the baselines in LS and CS significantly in most cases.
+Finally, \model shows 41-88\% better CRPS scores.
 Thus, \model adapts well to varied kinds of datasets and outperforms all baselines in both accuracy and calibration.
-Performing t-test with significance $\alpha=1\%$ we find that all the scores are statistically significant compared to baselines.
-On comparing the performance of \model with the variants, we observe that \model is comparable to or better than the best-performing variant in each dataset.
-This shows that all the important model design choices (multi-task parameter sharing, distributional coherency, and joint training on both losses) of \model are important for its consistently superior performance.